Green Smoothie Gourmet

 Ginger tea is an ideal beverage for the morning, specifically within the first 30 minutes of waking up, optimizes its benefits.
 It helps jumpstart metabolism, break the overnight fast, and alleviate nausea.

-Is lemon ginger tea better hot or cold?
+Is ginger tea better hot or cold?

 Lemon ginger tea has invigorating effects that can be enjoyed both hot and cold.
 With its restorative properties, it is a revitalizing and rejuvenating drink either way.